Ludeme/LudiiExampleAI/README.md

 	that your agent cannot play.
 For example, it may be unable to play simultaneous-move games, and then be implemented to always return `false` for those.
 Ludii will then know not to try to make your AI play such a game.
+	4. `public void closeAI()`.
+This method can be used to perform any cleanup of resources when a game has been finished.
 For a simple example class that extends this abstract class, see the [Example Random AI](src/random/RandomAI.java).
 5. Export your project to a new JAR file.